Bicycle and motorcycle dynamics: Front wheel braking

 For an upright bicycle on dry asphalt with excellent brakes, pitching will probably be the limiting factor.
 The combined center of mass of a typical upright bicycle and rider will be about 60 cm back from the front wheel contact patch and 120 cm above, allowing a maximum deceleration of 0.5 g (5 m/s2 or 16 ft/s2).
 If the rider modulates the brakes properly, however, pitching can be avoided.
 If the rider moves his weight back and down, even larger decelerations are possible.

-Front brakes on many inexpensive bikes are not strong enough so, on the road, they are the limiting factor.
-Cheap cantilever brakes, especially with "power modulators", and Raleigh-style side-pull brakes severely restrict the stopping force.
-In wet conditions they are even less effective.
-Front wheel slides are more common off-road.
-Mud, water, and loose stones reduce the friction between the tire and trail, although knobby tires can mitigate this effect by grabbing the surface irregularities.
-Front wheel slides are also common on corners, whether on road or off.
-Centripetal acceleration adds to the forces on the tire-ground contact, and when the friction force is exceeded the wheel slides.